virhe/ot-harjoitustyo/README.md

 # Ohjelmistotekniikka, harjoitustyö

 ### Exercises and project for the course "Intermediate Studies Project: Software Development Methods" - University of Helsinki
+## Depysit

+This software is made for tracking personal finances, while providing a nice view of incomes - expenses to help with budgeting.
+Multiple users are supported, so this would work great in a family setting for example.

 ### Documentation